2xs/pipcore/Readme.md

 ## Compiling on Darwin/OSX

-Users of macOS High Sierra, see "Using Homebrew".

-### Using MacPorts : From macOS 10.9 "Mavericks" to macOS 10.12 "Sierra"

-* Install MacPorts
-* Install git, nasm, qemu, i386-elf-gcc, gsed via MacPorts
-* Install Coq (see User Guide)

-If you followed these instructions exactly, everything should be ready.
-If you installed another cross-compilation toolchain than i386-elf-, you should edit `conf/x86_multiboot.conf` and set the appropriate toolchain (defaults to i386-elf-).

 ### Using Homebrew : macOS 10.9 "Mavericks" and higher, including macOS 10.13 "High Sierra"

 We're currently in the process of moving the toolchain setup process from MacPorts to Homebrew, and should be using it from now on.